trimstray/nginx-admins-handbook/README.md

   > Remember that regardless of SSL parameters, you are able to use multiple SSL certificates.

   > If you want to set up different SSL configurations for the same IP address then it will fail.
 It's important because SSL configuration is presented for default server - if none of the listen directives have the `default_server` parameter then the first server in your configuration.
 So you should use only one SSL setup with several names on the same IP address.

+  > It's also to prevent mistakes and configuration mismatch.

 ###### Example